 These efficiencies in energy conservation plays a large role in reducing overhead expenses associated with owning and running a home.

 2. Sustainability and affordability

 Further, modern homes are constructed with posterity in mind.
 This reduces the usage of environmentally dangerous products that would otherwise affect future generations either through gradual emissions or extreme energy consumption.
-As a result of this, most Australians are opting to go green as it appears to be the cheaper and safer option.
+As a result of this, most of us are opting to go green as it appears to be the cheaper and safer option.

 3. Increased comfort throughout

-All potential Australian homeowners must consider the comfort of the home.
+All potential homeowners must consider the comfort of the home.
 Traditional homes are becoming less attractive, especially since the rise of smart homes that automatically control the home temperature to be both comfortable and energy-wise.
 Most homes are expensive to maintain due to their outdated designs that tend to increase costs while reducing user comfort.

 Modern features such as solar/battery storage, energy recovery ventilation, waste water recycle systems and water storage tanks are pushing the limits of sustainable and eco living.
 From the basic arrangement of modern designs to the interconnection of the various technologies mentioned above, modern homes are no doubt the way to go in these trying economic times.